If you want to get the most from your saddle, you have to focus on three important factors:

 Check this video from 1:30 to get a complete idea of adjusting the handlebar reach.

 I touched everything you need to know about perfect bike saddle fitting.
-If you select the perfect saddle with the accurate size and fit your saddle in above mentioned ways, you will get most from cycling.
+If you select the perfect saddle with the accurate size and fit your saddle in the above-mentioned ways, you will get the most from cycling.